Overview

 Expandable List

-In accordance with the 2009-2010 Ontario Operating Funds Distribution Manual, international students who fall within one of the following categories may be eligible to pay domestic fees:
+In accordance with the 2009-2010 Ontario Operating Funds Distribution Manual (see page 51), international students who fall within one of the following categories may be eligible to pay domestic fees:

 - Dependents of Permanent Residents

-- A visitor with a work permit and dependents (use the definitions tab for exclusions)
+- A visitor with a work permit and dependents (definitions tab)

 - A visitor with diplomatic status and dependents